Improved GUI Grounding via Iterative Narrowing: Experiments

 \subsection{Weaknesses \& Observations}

-A key weakness of our method is the loss of contextual information as iterations progress, posing challenges for identifying target elements that rely on spatially distant cues.
-GUI-specific models like OS-Atlas-Base-7B~\cite{wu2024atlas} can accurately identify such targets in the baseline, while our method often fails due to limited context (see Figure~\ref{fig:context_dependant_case}).
+A key weakness of our method is the loss of contextual information as iterations progress, posing challenges for identifying target elements that rely on spatially distant cues (see Figure~\ref{fig:context_dependant_case}).

 Our method improves precision but at the cost of underperforming in context-dependent scenarios.
-This limitation likely explains the greater gains observed in generalist VLMs (e.g., InternVL-2-4B~\cite{chen2024far, chen2023internvl}, Qwen2-VL-7B~\cite{Qwen2VL}) versus OS-Atlas-Base-7B~\cite{wu2024atlas}, which already has strong precision abilities from training.
+This limitation likely explains the greater gains observed in generalist VLMs (e.g., InternVL-2-4B~\cite{chen2024far, chen2023internvl}, Qwen2-VL-7B~\cite{Qwen2VL}) versus OS-Atlas~\cite{wu2024atlas} and ShowUI~\cite{lin2024showuivisionlanguageactionmodelgui}, which already has strong precision abilities from training.
 Addressing this limitation by maintaining context throughout the iterations could further enhance performance for all models.